telerik/xaml-docs/controls/radchartview/features/combinemode.md

 Categorical series in RadChartView have a mechanism which can be used for combining data points that reside in different series but have the same category.
 This mechanism can be triggered by setting the __CombineMode__ property of the series.
 It is an enumeration and it allows the following values: __None, Cluster, Stack, Stack100__.

->tip Categorical series which supports this mechanism are: __AreaSeries, BarSeries, LineSeries, PointSeries, RangeBarSeries__.
+>tip Categorical series which supports this mechanism are: __AreaSeries, BarSeries, LineSeries, PointSeries, RangeBarSeries, BoxPlotSeries__.
+RangeBarSeries and BoxPlotSeries support only None and Cluster modes.

 #### __[XAML] Example 1: Setting the CombineMode property__
 {{region xaml-radchartview-features-combinemode_0}}